lrodriguezlujan/neurostr/doc/selectors.md

                        ns::branch_parent_selector);
 ```

-1. That's it! we're done...Nope!
+1. That's it, we're done!...Nope!, we don't.
 What if the neurite has only one branch?
 We should select and empty set (and the parent selector don't work that way).
 We need to remove the first branch from the terminal branches selection first.
 We can select the first branch with the [First branch selector](selectors/neurite.html#first_branch), but the [Asymmetric Difference](selectors/operations.html#diff) operator requires both arguments to output a set (and to have the same input type), so first we convert the [First branch selector](selectors/neurite.html#first_branch) to an output set selector:
 ```
   ns::selector_out_single_to_set(ns::neurite_first_branch_selector);
 ```